Chocolate Guide

 Touch

-Chocolate should feel silky and start to melt in between your fingers, since its melting point is right around human body temperature.
-It shouldn’t feel waxy, gritty or crumbly.
+Solid chocolate should feel firm and start to just slightly melt in between your fingers, since its melting point is right around human body temperature.
+It shouldn’t feel soft, oily/waxy (a sign of added vegetable oils, something we never use, instead of pure cocoa butter), gritty or crumbly.

 Smell